 - noun – a store or supply of something.

 These are not the definitions I associate with a Yarn Stash.
 To me, a Yarn stash is a collection of carefully curated hanks, skeins or balls, of varying weights and fiber blends that were purchased to brighten our homes and our souls.
-True that sometimes the purchasing can get out of hand and then we wind up with more yarn than we know what to do with.
-What can we do?
-Assign a purpose.
+True, sometimes the purchasing can get out of hand and then we wind up with more yarn than we know what to do with.
+What then is the solution?
+Assign a purpose to your curated yarn stash.
 I know this can be a very long list, so I will only mention a couple of the yarns that have projects assigned to them.